eeshaansarda/eechess/README.md

 ## ✨ Features

 - **Real-time Gameplay**: Instant move synchronization using WebSocket connections
+- **Reconnection Logic**: Players can reconnect to an ongoing game if their connection drops
 - **Modern UI**: Beautiful, responsive interface built with React and Tailwind CSS
 - **Type Safety**: Full TypeScript implementation for better development experience
 - **Chess Engine**: Powered by chess.js for accurate game logic and move validation